fiskaltrust/interface-doc/doc/appendix-de-kassensichv/communication/communication.md

 #### gRPC
 [gRPC](https://grpc.io) is a modern open source high performance _Remote Procedure Call (RPC)_ framework that can run in any environment.
 It can be used in most programming language and is generally known to be fast, reliable and efficient.

-gRPC uses protocol buffers (i.e. _.proto_ files), a platform-independent standard, to describe interfaces.
-The .proto files of the fiskaltrust.Middleware can be downloaded [here](https://github.com/fiskaltrust/interface-doc/tree/master/dist/protos/).
+gRPC uses protocol buffers (i.e. _.proto_ files), a platform-independent standard, to statically describe interfaces.
+The _.proto_ files of the fiskaltrust.Middleware can be downloaded [here](https://github.com/fiskaltrust/interface-doc/tree/master/dist/protos/).

 In case .NET is used to implement the Middleware's interface, we recommend using our open-source NuGet client package (available on [NuGet.org](https://www.nuget.org/packages/fiskaltrust.Middleware.Interface.Client.Grpc/)/[GitHub](https://www.nuget.org/packages/fiskaltrust.Middleware.Interface.Client.Grpc/)).